Blog Best Practices

 1. Media Relations

-Building relationships with the media is crucial in any public relations campaign strategy.
+Building relationships with the media is crucial in any digital PR campaign strategy.
 And to do that, you have to understand the media landscape — who covers your industry and what kind of stories they’re after.
 This is a super important step that all top crisis management PR firms understand too well.

 You must find the publications and journalists that matter to your industry.
 Get to know their beat, their interests, and the type of stories they usually cover.